akash2628/simple-demo/README.md

-# simple-demo
+#Simple Example Repository

-This is a sample training demo.
+This is just an example of a repository for training prupose.